cs1302uga/cs1302-hw02/README.md

         ```
       * Notice that the program is blocked waiting for you to type.
 Go ahead and type a few words.
       * When you're finished, you can trigger the end of file (a.k.a. the `EOF`) by pressing `C-d`.
-      * Try running the unix `cat` command with a single `-`.
+      * Try running the Unix `cat` command with a single `-`.
 Notice how it behaves the same way.

    * What method is called if you pass in the name of a regular file?
       * Test it out! execute the code from your `cs1302-hw02` directory by passing in the relative path